hamedsh/sanic-oauth/README.rst

 Sanic OAuth
 -----------
+updated version to support newer sanic libraries

 Simple OAuth library to work with sanic.
-Basically, just rewrited version of aioauth_client_ with async/await syntax and some optimization.
+Basically, just rewrote version of aioauth_client_ with async/await syntax and some optimization.
 Can be used only with python 3.5/3.6.

 Available providers (in alphabetic order):